Op7.17 Bylaws of the Missouri State University Staff Senate

 The Staff Senate Chair may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.

-- Quorum is required to have an official meeting and conduct business.
+- A quorum is required to have an official meeting and conduct business.
 Quorum shall be set at one-half of those deemed voting members of the Senate.

-- Fulfillment of quorum is determined by the Senate Secretary immediately following Senator roll call and provided to the Chair before official business takes place.
+- Fulfillment of quorum is determined by the Senate Parliamentarian immediately following Senator roll call and provided to the Chair before official business takes place.

-- Representatives of Faculty Senate, Student Government Association, the Past Chair, when serving solely in that capacity, and the Parliamentarian, if not a Senator, are non-voting and do not count as part of quorum.
+- Representatives of Faculty Senate, Student Government Association, the Past Chair, when serving solely in that capacity, the Parliamentarian, when serving in that capacity, and the Secretary, when serving solely in that capacity, are non-voting and do not count as part of quorum.

-- At the onset of each Senate meeting, the Chair shall inquire verbally with the Senate Secretary as to the presence of quorum.
-The Secretary shall verbally confirm when asked that quorum has or has not been achieved.
+- At the onset of each Senate meeting, the Chair shall inquire verbally with the Senate Parliamentarian immediately as to the presence of quorum.
+The Parliamentarian shall verbally confirm when asked that quorum has or has not been achieved.

-- If during the course of a senate meeting quorum is lost, the Secretary shall inform the Chair that no further official business may be conducted.
+- If during a Senate meeting quorum is lost, the Parliamentarian shall inform the Chair that no further official business may be conducted.
 In that event, the Senate shall refer to the most current edition of Robert’s Rules of Order for appropriate options.

 - The following motions require a two-thirds majority of all Senators for its adoption: